New Patient Guide

 Patient and Family Support

 A diagnosis of cancer is not just stressful for the patient, but for the entire family.
 Patients and family members may struggle with feelings of anxiety, stress, fear, depression, and helplessness.
-At Huntsman Cancer Institute (HCI), Patient and Family Support is an important part of the team approach to treatment.
-Patient and Family Support staff can help patients and their loved ones answer questions, find resources, and reduce the distress associated with cancer.
+At Huntsman Cancer Institute, Patient and Family Support is an important part of the team approach to treatment.
+Staff can help patients and their loved ones answer questions, find resources, and reduce the distress associated with cancer.

 Treatment options depend on each patient's unique situation.
 In designing a treatment plan, the health care team considers many factors that affect treatment options.